-- Discussion and passage of resolutions on the annual reports the financial reports of the annual financial statements and confirmation of the same.
+- Discussion and passage of resolutions on the annual reports and the financial report of the annual financial statements and confirmation of the same.

 - Discharge of the Board of Directors and of the Executive Committee and Treasurer.

-- Discussion and passage of resolutions of the budget to the next financial period.
+- Discussion and passage of resolutions on the budget for the next financial period.

 - Election and premature dismissal of members of the Board of Directors.

-- Confirmation of the election of the president, vice president and the Treasurer by the Board of Directors.
+- Approval of the election of the president, vice president and the treasurer by the Board of Directors.

-- The award and withdrawal of honorary membership.
+- The award and withdrawal of an honorary membership.

 - Amendments to the Statutes